Can I Eat Expired Chicken Breast?

 Expert Source

-"According to USDA guidelines, cooked chicken breast should be refrigerated at 40°F or below and consumed within 3-4 days for optimal safety."
+"According to USDA guidelines, cooked chicken breast should be refrigerated at 40°F or below and consumed within 3-4 days for optimal safety and quality."

 ✅Fresh Chicken Breast